romerocs/website/_template/posts/intro-to-css-variables.md

 In this code-block we have a few examples of fallbacks being used.
 And you'll notice that for the paragraph tag we're actually using a custom property as the fallback.

-And to get even crazier the last ruleset for the `footer p` the fallback values have their own fallback ****values!
-There is technically no limit to the number of times you can nest fallbacks.
-But be careful, because this can cause performance issues because it takes more time for the browser to parse each value.

 ```css
 main {
   background-color: var(--main-bg-color, #ccc);